 The same quantization parameter values as in the SDR CTC [2] are to be used for each video sequence.

 Anchor

-The anchor is provided for the test model (VTM) encoded in CMP format in MCTS configuration with tile configurations listed below.
+The anchor is provided for the test model (VTM) encoded in CMP format with tile configurations listed below.
 Config files are provided, as described in section 8.

 Table 4: Tile configurations.